apache/cordova-docs/docs/en/edge/index.md

         </li>
         <li>
             <h2>Next Steps</h2>
-            <span>A look at topics that new Cordova developers will encounter as they begin using the framework.</span>
+            <span>A look at topics that new Cordova developers will encounter.</span>
         </li>
         <li>
             <h2><a href="_index.html">Keyword Index</a></h2>